Simply provide us with the wall measurements, and we will calculate the actual size of the rod based on your desired clearance.

 This is the length from corner B to the end of the rod along wall 3 (the right-hand side of the corner if viewing from the front).
 Measure out from the corner to the desired end of the rod, finial NOT included.
 Be sure to measure in a straight and level line (parallel with the floor) and near the wall.

-Please Note: It's important to understand that the Wall 1 and Wall 2 lengths you are providing will not be the actual rod lengths you receive: The actual rod lengths will be a bit shorter, and are determined by the calculations we do based on your clearance and Corner Span Length.
+Please Note: It's important to understand that the Wall 1, Wall 2, and Wall 3 lengths you are providing will not be the actual rod lengths you receive.
+The actual rod lengths will be a bit shorter, and are determined by the calculations we do based on your clearance and Corner Span Length.

 Overhang